Verifiable and Provably Secure Machine Unlearning: Our Framework

-\begin{definition}[Unlearning] Let $\secpar$ be the security parameter and consider game $\SecurityUnlearn$ in \cref{fig:sec-unlearn}.
-We say that protocol $\protocol$ for data distribution $\alldata$ is unlearning-secure if for all PPT adversaries $\advA$ there exists an extractor $\extractor$ such that for all benign auxiliary inputs $\aux\colon$
+\begin{definition}[Unlearning] Let $\secpar$ be the security parameter and consider game~$\SecurityUnlearn$ in \cref{fig:sec-unlearn}.
+Protocol~$\protocolF$ for data distribution~$\alldata$ is unlearning-secure if for all PPT adversaries~$\advA$ there exists an extractor~$\extractor$ such that for all benign auxiliary inputs~$\aux\colon$

 \end{definition}